Sukanya807/MavenFuzzyFactory_MYSQL_MidCourseProject/README.md

 ![](images/result_1.png)

-- Session to orders growth remained stable and saw a steadily increase from March, 3.23% to November, 4.20%.
+- Session to order growth remained stable and saw a steady increase from March (3.23%) to November (4.20%).

 💡**2 - Next, it would be great to see a similar monthly trend for Gsearch, but this time splitting out nonbrand and brand campaigns separately.
 I am wondering if brand is picking up at all.
 If so, this is a good story to tell.**